 And they were never your people anyway.

 People who are likely to hire or buy from you are highly unlikely to unsubscribe.

 How often should I sell to my list?

 I rarely sell to my list outside of full-on launches.

-I only used to run one Coach The Life Coach course per annum, which is low.
+I only used to run one Coach The Life Coach (the predecessor of The Fully Booked Coach) course per annum, which is low.

 Prior to each course, I would schedule what is called a launch sequence.

 With the Thanksgiving/Christmas coaching offer I would offer once per annum at A Daring Adventure, I could afford to send out just one email.

 As mentioned, I had 12,000 people on that last and never offered more than three places.